Skip to main content

 Cox Internet in Washington D.C.: Availability and Alternatives

 Cox Communications does not currently offer widespread residential internet service in Washington D.C..
-As the third-largest cable provider in the United States, Cox primarily serves 17 states through its cable and fiber network, and Washington D.C. is not among its active service territories.
+As the third-largest cable provider in the United States, Cox primarily serves 17 states through its cable.
+Fiber network, and Washington D.C. is not among its active service territories.
 Cox does not currently provide residential service in Washington D.C., though it operates in the broader Virginia portion of the metro area, including Fairfax, Reston, and Fredericksburg.
-Residents in Washington D.C., Georgetown, and other Washington D.C. cities can explore the alternative providers listed below or call 1-855-342-0684 to verify if Cox has expanded service to your address.
+Residents in Washington D.C., Georgetown.
+Other Washington D.C. cities can explore the alternative providers listed below or to verify if Cox has expanded service to your address.

 Cox Internet Plans (Reference Pricing)